Karl Ludwig Philipp Zeyher: Expedition to the South African plateau with Joseph Burke 1840-1842

+Zeyher accompanied Joseph Burke in an organised expedition under the sponsorship of lord Derby and collected a substantial quantity of botanical specimens.

+Botanical legacy

 Zeyher is commemorated in the genera Zeyheria Mart., Zeyherella (Engl.)
 Aubrèv. & Pellegr. and in a large number of specific names.
 His personal herbarium is at the South African Museum, though Karl Wilhelm Ludwig Pappe (1803-1862) replaced most of the labels with his own.

+Specimens collected by Zeyher are cared for at multiple institutions, including the Swedish Museum of Natural History, the University of Oslo herbarium, and the National Herbarium of Victoria, Royal Botanic Gardens Victoria.